syncfusion/blazor-docs/src/grid/datagrid/editing.md

 ## Inline Template

-> Before adding Inline template to the datagrid, we strongly recommend you to go through the [`Template`](./templates/#templates) section topic to configure the template.
+> Before adding an Inline template to the DataGrid, we strongly recommend you to go through the [`Template`](./templates/#templates) section topic to configure the template.

 The Inline template editing provides an option to customize the default behavior of Inline editing.
-Using the Inline template, you can render your own editors by defining the [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component's [`Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Mode) property as **Normal** and wrapping the HTML elements inside the [`Template`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Template) property of [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html).
+Using the Inline template, you can render your editors by defining the [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html) component's [`Mode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Mode) property as **Normal** and wrapping the HTML elements inside the [`Template`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridEditSettings.html#Syncfusion_Blazor_Grids_GridEditSettings_Template) property of [`GridEditSettings`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.Grids.GridEditSettings.html).

 > Custom components inside the Inline Template must be specified with two-way (**@bind-Value**) binding to reflect the changes in DataGrid.